allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 ## What are finite-state machines

-For the sake of readability, I will sometimes be referring to finite-state machines as to “just” state machines.
+For the sake of readability, I will sometimes be referring to finite-state machines as simply “state machines”.
 If you’re already familiar with their formal definition, you may skip to the next section.

 Formally speaking, a finite-state machine is a mathematical model of computation that describes an abstract system